reymon359/how-to-live/advices/Enjoy nature music/index.md

 ---
 # Enjoy nature music

-When you go outside pay attention to the music of the wild.
+When you go to the wild, pay attention to the music of that surrounds you.
 Enjoy the sounds made by the wind, plants, animals, water, etc.

 Just stop for a moment and do nothing but listen.
-Close your eyes if you need to.
+Try to close your eyes to listen better to it

 Enjoy that moment, you will connect with yourself and the world.